-A May 2021, homeschooled, high school graduate from Brandon, Mississippi, Natalie Dickens draws attention to the need for more critical engagement between adults and young people.
+A homeschooled, high school senior from Brandon, Mississippi, Natalie Dickens draws attention to the need for more critical engagement between adults and young people.

 In "Smiling", Dickens addresses what she sees as oversimplified, dismissive messages sent to young people about how they should respond to life's challenges.
 This disconnect motivated her to write "Smiling".